SaaS SEO: Boost Your Software’s Online Visibility

 Step 5: Identify Opportunities

-Here, you need to consider your priorities in conjunction with the person’s position in the buyer journey.
+Here, you must consider your priorities with the person’s position in the buyer journey.
 The ideal moment is when you know the intent is strong, but visibility is low.

-For example, if a target keyword is in the “Decision” phase and categorized as “High” priority, this is a great indicator of a potential opportunity.
+For example, suppose a target keyword is in the “Decision” phase and categorized as “High” priority.
+In that case, this is a great indicator of a potential opportunity.

 These are the low-hanging fruits; pick them first!
-We include position 10 here because there is a lot of variety here, with entries fluctuating between 10 and 11 – that means the bottom of page 1 and the top of page 2!
-Covering position 10 gives you a little bit of a buffer, just in case that keyword slips a little.
+We include position ten here because there is a lot of variety here, with entries fluctuating between 10 and 11 – that means the bottom of page 1 and the top of page 2!
+Covering position 10 gives you a little buffer if that keyword slips a little.

 It is critical to optimize things so that they appear on page one because most users will not click through to page two.
 If you want that organic traffic, you need to be on the first page of the search engine rankings.

-Once you have gotten to the first page of the SERPs, you have the option of shooting straight to the top with a featured snippet – if you write and arrange your material correctly, you can get the featured snippet, which is the absolute top possible slot.
+Once you have reached the SERPs’ first page, you can shoot straight to the top with a featured snippet.
+Write and arrange your material correctly.
+You can get the featured snippet, which is the absolute best possible slot.

-If you are able to obtain this position, the response box will make it much more valuable to your successful SaaS SEO strategy.
+Suppose you can obtain this position.
+In that case, the response box will make it much more valuable to your successful SaaS SEO strategy.

 Because SEO is a zero-sum game, you and your rivals will share the same market.
 The SaaS space is limited.
-If you look for low-competition possibilities where none of your major competitors are ranking, which are usually lower search volume terms, those tend to be great keywords and phrases to focus your early efforts on.
+Suppose you look for low-competition possibilities where none of your major competitors rank, usually in terms of lower search volume.
+In that case, those tend to be great keywords and phrases to focus your early efforts.

-If you can perfectly match the search intent of the small number of people searching for that term, this search intent matching can give great boosts to your reputation.
+Suppose you can perfectly match the search intent of the few people searching for that term.
+In that case, this search intent matching can greatly boost your reputation.

 Step 6: Structure Your Content into Search Clusters